New England Journal of Medicine September 21, 2017

 Endpoint

-Composite of CV death, spontaneous MI, ischemic stroke, or ischemia-driven coronary revascularization
+Composite of cardiovascular death, spontaneous MI, ischemic stroke, or ischemia-driven coronary revascularization

-Key result: Colchicine treatment led to a significantly lower risk of cardiovascular events compared to placebo in patients with chronic coronary disease.
+Key result: Colchicine significantly reduced the risk of cardiovascular events in patients with chronic coronary disease.

 Tailored to your role